Westminster College Student Conduct

 - A student may pursue appeals of decisions as provided in the section of Handbook for Students titled “Rights and Responsibilities.”

-- The same procedures followed in hearing judicial cases involving individual students are followed in cases involving student organizations.
+The same procedures followed in hearing judicial cases involving individual students are followed in cases involving student organizations.
 It will be the responsibility of the organization’s president and faculty adviser to attend the judicial hearing.
-The Vice President for Student Affairs or the College Judicial Board may also require some of the organization members, if necessary, to attend the judicial hearing.
+The Associate Dean of Student Affairs or the College Judicial Board may also require some of the organization members, if necessary, to attend the judicial hearing.
 The notification of charges and hearing and the judicial decision will be given to the organization’s president and faculty adviser.

 Notification of an Alleged Violation

-- The judicial process shall be initiated by the Vice President sending a notice to the student who has been accused of violating the Student Code of Conduct.
+- The judicial process shall be initiated by the Associate Dean of Student Affairs sending a notice to the student who has been accused of violating the Student Code of Conduct.

 - The notice shall be sent by campus mail to the student’s address on campus or shall be delivered personally to the student.
-The notice shall require the student to schedule an appointment with the Vice President to discuss the alleged violations in a pre-hearing conference.
+The notice shall require the student to schedule an appointment with the Associate Dean to discuss the alleged violations in a pre-hearing conference.

 - The notice shall inform the student of the following: